muthukrishnandev/review-theme/README.md

-# movie-theme
+# review-theme

-movie-theme is a minimal and clean entertainment/review theme for [Hugo](http://gohugo.io/).
+review-theme is a minimal and clean entertainment/review theme for [Hugo](http://gohugo.io/).

 ### [Demo](https://movietheme.muthukrishnan.dev/)